Pooja-Neupane/Time-Table-Python/README.md

-# 📅 Interactive Timetable Generator
+# 📘 Interactive Timetable Generator (Python CLI App)

-A Python-based command-line tool that allows you to create and save personalized weekly timetables.
-It's clean, colorful, and interactive — perfect for students, teachers, and professionals who want to organize their schedules easily.
+A user-friendly Python-based Command-Line Interface (CLI) tool that allows you to create, view, and save custom weekly timetables.
+It includes colorful prompts, input validation, and saves your timetable in a nicely formatted table.

 ---

-## 🔥 Features
+## 🚀 Features

-- 🎨 **Colorful CLI Interface** using `colorama`
+- 🎨 **Colorful, interactive CLI** using `colorama`
-- 📋 **Dynamic Inputs** – Enter your own days and time slots
+- 📅 **Customizable days and time slots**
-- ⚡ **Smart Defaults** – Use Mon–Fri and common periods with one key
+- 🧠 **User-defined subjects per period**
-- 💾 **Save to File** – Automatically saves the timetable as a `.txt` file
+- ✅ **Input validation** for smooth experience
-- 🧠 **User-Friendly Prompts** – With input validation
+- 📄 **Export timetable** to `.txt` file
-- 🔁 **Multiple Routines** – Create as many timetables as you want in one go
+- 🔁 Supports multiple timetables in a single session

 ---

-## 🚀 Installation
+## 📦 Requirements

-Make sure Python is installed.
-Then install the required libraries:
+Install required libraries:

 ```bash
 pip install tabulate colorama